10 Really Bad Things the Tobacco Industry Has Done to Entice Kids to Start Smoking

 Candy- and Fruit-Flavored Products

-Vanilla, cherry, chocolate, blueberry … are these flavors for children's bubble gum or for tobacco?
-The use of flavors in cigarettes was prohibited in 2009, but flavored little cigars are still made and sold with candy and fruit flavorings.
+Vanilla, cherry, chocolate, blueberry – even flavors from popular children’s cereals.
+The use of flavors in cigarettes was prohibited in 2009, but flavored cigars and other tobacco products are still made and sold with candy and fruit flavorings.
+The U.S. Food and Drug Administration could do something about this, but hasn’t yet.

 Famous names and well-known faces have a lot of influence and it's no surprise a kid might want to be just like his or her favorite rock star.